anteoas/replicant-mini-app/README.md

 ## It's just an example

-The `action` semantics used in this example can be replaced by anything.
+The `actions` semantics used in this example can be replaced by anything.
 Maybe you want to use maps, or whatever.
 Replicant is a library and not a framework.
 The library facilitates, but does not mandate, pure data oriented views.
 You can use regular functions in the event handlers if you like.
-If you want to stay in data land, by all means, feel free to be inspired by the small framework we set up in this example app.
+If you want to stay in data land, feel invited to be inspired by the small framework we set up in this example app.

 ## Pure data CSS transitions